Garrett Méndez – Artistic Director

 Cara Grimaldi – Vocal Teaching Artist

 Cara Grimaldi is a Stamford, Connecticut native and holds a Bachelor of Music in Vocal Performance and Music Education from Boston University.
-Cara currently teaches elementary music at Greens Farms Academy in Westport, CT, and has taught at King Low Heywood Thomas School in Stamford, CT, and in the Wellesley Public School district in Wellesley, MA, where she completed her student teaching.
+Cara is the Lower School Music Teacher at King School in Stamford.
+Previously, Cara has taught at Greens Farms Academy in Westport, CT, and in the Wellesley Public School district in Wellesley, MA, where she completed her student teaching.
 Upon graduation, Cara received the Most Promising Future Music Educator Award from the Massachusetts Music Educators Association (MMEA), and the Music Education Honors Award from the College of Fine Arts at Boston University.
 Cara is also a devoted musical theatre, opera, and choral singer.
 Recently, she has performed the roles of Our Lady of the Spa in CNR Drama’s production of NINE, and was seen as Johanna in Boston University’s production of Sweeney Todd.
 Cara was also a member of Boston University’s Symphonic Chorus, Chamber Chorus, and Concert Chorus.
 She currently studies voice under the tutelage of American soprano Carolann Page.